dimitri-nicolo/calico/security/panorama-integration/tigera-panorama-address-groups.md

 [ERROR][1] dynamic_address_groups_controller.go 378: "Failed to retrieve address groups from Panorama"
 ```

-**If a Address Group is deleted in Panorama, and is used in a global network set for a policy, what happens to the policy?**
+**If an Address Group is deleted in Panorama, and is used in a global network set for a policy, what happens to the policy?**

 The policy will work only until the next polling request to Panorama.
-The poll_interval is defined in the firewall-integration-address-groups ConfigMap (default: 10s).
+The poll_interval may be defined in the tigera-panorama-controller-config ConfigMap (default: 10s).
 Once synchronized, the global network set will be deleted from the calico datastore; the policy will remain, but will not be enforced.

 ### Above and beyond